slice-so/hooks/src/hooks/actions/README.md

 }
 ```

-## Base Contract: RegistryOnchainAction
+## Base Contract: RegistryProductAction

-All actions in this directory inherit from `RegistryOnchainAction`, which provides:
+All actions in this directory inherit from `RegistryProductAction`, which provides:
 - Registry functionality for reusable hooks across multiple products
 - Implementation of `IHookRegistry` for Slice frontend integration
 - Base implementations for common patterns